bmlt-enabled/beam/README.md

 beam
 ===

-Beam is an experimental project that would allow service bodies communicate both within and to other service bodies.
+Beam is a self-hosted experimental project that would allow service bodies communicate both within and to other service bodies.

 It also intends to serve as a source of truth for trusted servant contact information, the same principle way the BMLT handles meeting information.